Hendrik2001/Gotcha2024/README.md

 Gotcha is a live elimination game: every player is secretly assigned a *target*.
 To eliminate your target, you must take a candid photo with them — without them realizing they're being hunted.
 Submit the photo, inherit your target's target, and keep hunting until one player remains.

-This platform was designed and built from scratch to run the entire game end-to-end: registration, target assignment, kill verification, round management, and prize tracking.
+This platform was designed and built to run the entire game end-to-end: registration, target assignment, kill verification, round management, and prize tracking.

 ## Scale